3DShitWizardfr/VP9Tube/README.md

 3. **Logos hooks on `MLVideoDecoderFactory` and `HAMDefaultVideoDecoderFactory`** intercept VP9 decode requests at YouTube's decoder factory layer.
 When a VP9-encoded stream is detected, the request is redirected to the bundled `VP9SoftwareDecoder` instead of the (now-missing) system decoder.

+Here's a chart that shows the proccess :)
 ```
 YouTube requests VP9 decoder
          │